About my work

 In the studio I use this raw material to create work that is true to the sum of my experience.

 I work in a variety of mixed media; oil, acrylic, collage, ink, watercolour and gouache, either on their own or in various combinations on paper and canvas.

 There is no set formula for any piece of work, the choice of materials used and the size is driven solely by what is right for a particular piece.

-Other landscapes carry the marks of ancient history such as the atmospheric moors of West Cornwall.
-I am particularly drawn to the coast where change is constant.
+Locally, I am drawn to the coast where change is constant.
 Recently I have been concentrating upon the eroding coast of Norfolk where the beaches and cliffs are constantly moving, disappearing and re-appearing.